rezacsedu/cash_liquidity_forecasting/README.md

   - Sktime: Sktime provides a unified framework for time series machine learning.

 ## Standard time series libraries vs. PySpark ones
+When comparing standard Python libraries for time series forecasting with PySpark libraries, the key differences in scalability and computational bottlenecks are:

+Standard Python Libraries (e.g., pandas, statsmodels, scikit-learn):
+•  Scalability: These libraries are generally not designed for distributed computing.
+They work well for datasets that fit into the memory of a single machine.
+When dealing with very large datasets, you may encounter memory limitations and performance issues.

+•  Computational Bottleneck: The computational bottleneck for standard Python libraries typically arises when the dataset size exceeds the memory capacity of the machine, leading to slower performance and potential crashes.

+PySpark Libraries:
+•  Scalability: PySpark is designed for distributed computing and can handle very large datasets by distributing the computation across multiple nodes in a cluster.
+This makes it highly scalable and suitable for big data applications.

+•  Computational Bottleneck: The computational bottleneck in PySpark is less likely to be due to dataset size, as it can process data that exceeds the memory of a single machine.
+However, network I/O, data serialization, and the overhead of managing distributed computations can become bottlenecks, especially if not properly optimized.

+In summary, for smaller datasets that can fit into the memory of a single machine, standard Python libraries are often sufficient and can be more straightforward to use.
+For larger datasets or when distributed computing is required, PySpark shines with its ability to scale and handle complex, large-scale data processing tasksh

 ## Data generation
 Following code to generate synthetic data, by including factors such as different types of cash inflows and outflows, seasonality, trends, and perhaps external economic indicators to comply with a real-world scenario.
 It creates a time series dataset for 1000 accounts over a specified date range with monthly frequency.
 The dataset includes simulated cash inflows and outflows with seasonal patterns and adjusts for inflation factors.